Why Pensions Are Important

 + Table 2: Most Retirees have little in personal savings

 - Federal Reserve Board.
-“Changes in U.S. Family Finances from 2016 to 2019: Evidence from the Survey of Consumer Finances.”
-September 2020, Table 3.
-Additional Information: 2019 SCF Chartbook, Median value of financial assets for families with holdings, age 65-74.
+“Changes in U.S. Family Finances from 2019 to 2022: Evidence from the Survey of Consumer Finances.”
+October 2023.
+Additional Information: SCF Interactive Chartbook, Median value of financial assets for families with holdings, age 65-74.

 + Table 3: Retirees with pensions have greater income security